miikanissi/miikanissi.com/content/posts/graduated-as-it-engineer.md

 ---
-title: "Graduated as an ITC Engineer"
+title: "Graduated as an ICT Engineer"
 date: 2022-04-15T20:07:43-04:00
 description:
-  "Reflecting on my studies and celebrating graduation from HAMK University of Applied Sciences."
+  "Reflecting on my studies and celebrating graduation from HAMK University of Applied Sciences as an ICT engineer."
 ---

 I started my Bachelor of Engineering program in Information and Communications